misimpso/portfolio/README.md

 ```

 ### Navigate
-Open up `localhost` in a web browser to view the website.
+Open up http://127.0.0.1 in a web browser to view the website.

 ### Cleanup
 Press `CTRL+C` to stop the running containers `portfolio_web` and `portfolio_nginx`.